 The 7-cycle high octane drill is a great drill to work on your teams in-field passing game and also team skills.
 From a coaching perspective, it’s perfect since you can do this drill with your whole team instead of grouping up or doing it individually!

 This drill is fairly creative, so feel free to create your own 7-cycle drills!
 Just be sure to make sure your players are in their main position and are working on in-game type reps.
 You can run this drill for about 50-100 reps each practice with your players which is a great way to get them into a rhythm and build up strong habits come game time!

 A few cycles you can run with your team could be anything from, running the bases, fielding and grounding balls, to working ball handling drills and more.

-For some more information and a few cycles you can work into your drill, check out this video by Championship Productions on Youtube!
+For some more information and a few cycles you can work into your drill, check out this video by Championship Productions on YouTube!

-Youth Baseball Drill #7 - Ball Handling Drills
+7. Ball Handling Drills

 To start the drills, you can have your players get warmed up by putting a ball in and out of their gloves in various positions such as around the back, around their heads, waist, and their ankles.
 This way, your players can start to build up the habit of ball handling in a lot of different positions so they can learn to never feel uncomfortable with their position mid game!